-SLT regularly reviews the Corporate Risk Register.
+CLT regularly reviews the Corporate Risk Register.
 The objectives of the Risk Management Strategy are to support the Council identifying risks which need to be mitigated as well as identifying future threats and opportunities.
+During 2020/21 risk management included the implications of the pandemic - mainly on the way we delivered services.